 - Whole grains and seeds contain lots of nutrients and fiber, the latter helping you to stay fuller longer, causing you to eat less

 - Stabilizes your blood sugar levels, helping you stay more energetic throughout the day

 - Contributes to good digestion and gut health

 - Can help prevent diseases like cancer, diabetes and cardiovascular disease

-I am a believer in using quality grains and flours when making bread, cookies, pastries and cakes.
-I use organic products from smaller producers whenever I can, and wholeheartedly believe that if everyone would do the same, we would see less people intolerant of gluten and grains, and less obesity.
+I am a believer in using quality grains and flours when making bread, cookies, pastries, and cakes.
+I use organic products from smaller producers whenever I can, and wholeheartedly believe that if everyone would do the same, we would see fewer people intolerant of gluten and grains, and less obesity.

 Happy baking and please comment if you do try it out or if you have any questions!
 You can also stop by my FB page, Arctic Grub, and join in on the discussion about Norway and Norwegian food there!

 MULTI-SEED, WHOLE GRAIN NORWEGIAN BREAD